Emergent stability in complex network dynamics

-represents the average weighted degree of a nearest neighbor node. \cite{Gao2016} The coefficient $C = C(\f,\g)$ is governed by the system's specific parameters $\f = (\f_1,\dots,\f_N)^{\top}$ and $\g$, which, as noted above, are \textit{non-intrinsic}.
-Finally, the four exponents, $\Omega = (\eta,\mu,\nu,\rho)$ are fully determined by the system's \textit{intrinsic} dynamic mechanisms, $\M$, as shown in \textbf{Appendix I}.
+represents the average weighted degree of a nearest neighbor node. \cite{Gao2016} Together these two parameters, $d_i$ and $\knn$, capture the role of the weighted network topology (Fig.\ \ref{Illustration}g).
+The four exponents, $\Omega = (\eta,\mu,\nu,\rho)$ are determined by the dynamics, \textit{i.e}.\ the functions $M_q(x)$, hence capturing the role of the system's internal driving mechanisms (Fig.\ \ref{Illustration}e).
+In case of multiple fixed-points, we have $\Omega_1,\Omega_2$ etc., a potentially distinct exponent set per each fixed-point.
+The analytical extraction of $\Omega$ from $M_q(x)$ is summarized in Methods Sections 2,3.
+Finally, the coefficient $C(\f,\g) > 0$ is governed by the rate constants $\f$ and $\g$ in (\ref{Dynamics}), which do not play a role in the scaling exponents $\Omega$ (Fig.\ \ref{Illustration}f).

-The resulting dynamic $J$ in (\ref{Jii}) and (\ref{Jij_p}) is fundamentally distinct from the existing random matrix based constructions.
-On the one hand, the network structure $A$ continues to determine the non-zero entries, similarly to the classic ensemble $\Ea$.
-Also, the typical magnitude of the diagonal entries is determined by the system's rates constants through $\f$ and $\g$, once again, analogous, albeit not identical, to the selection of $P_0(w)$ in the existing ensemble.
-However, the similarity ends there, as (\ref{Jii}) and (\ref{Jij_p}), in contrast to $\Ea$, also capture the role of the \textit{intrinsic nonlinear mechanisms}.
-Indeed, they predict emergent patterns in the structure of real-world Jacobian matrices, that are rooted in the interplay between topology and dynamics:\ The degrees $\knn,d_i$ are extracted from the \textit{weighted network topology} $A \otimes G$ ((Fig.\ \ref{Illustration}g), while the scaling exponents $\Omega$ are derived from the \textit{nonlinear dynamics} $\M$ (Fig.\ \ref{Illustration}e).
-Therefore, we arrive at a new Jacobian ensemble $\Ew$, which, unlike the random matrix based treatment of $\Ea$, accounts for the effect of the system-specific nonlinear mechanisms.
-Consequently, in $\Ew$, identical networks may give rise to highly distinctive Jacobian matrices, depending on whether the interactions are, \textit{e.g.}, social, biological or ecological, as each of these mechanisms is characterized by its unique set of exponents $\Omega$, and, consequently, its unique fixed-point dynamics (Fig.\ \ref{Illustration}h).
+The resulting dynamic Jacobian in (\ref{Jii}) and (\ref{Jij}), our first key result, is fundamentally distinct from the existing random matrix based constructions.
+On the one hand, the network structure $A$ continues to determine the non-zero entries, similar to the classic ensemble $\Ea$.
+Also, the typical magnitude of the diagonal entries depends on the system's rates parameters through $C(\f,\g)$, once again, analogous, albeit not identical, to the selection of $P_0(w)$ in the existing ensemble.
+However, the similarity ends there, as (\ref{Jii}) and (\ref{Jij}), in contrast to $\Ea$, also capture the role of the system's nonlinearity.
+Specifically, they predict emergent patterns in the structure of $J$, that are rooted in the interplay between topology and dynamics:\ the degrees $\knn,d_i,d_j$ are extracted from the weighted network topology $A \circ G$ (Fig.\ \ref{Illustration}g), while the scaling exponents $\Omega$ are derived from the dynamic functions $M_q(x)$ (Fig.\ \ref{Illustration}e).

+Therefore, we arrive at a new Jacobian ensemble $\Ew$, which, unlike the random $\Ea$, accounts for the effect of the system-specific nonlinear interaction dynamics.
+Consequently, in $\Ew$, identical networks may give rise to highly distinctive Jacobian matrices, depending on whether the interactions are, \textit{e.g.}, social, biological or ecological, or even on the specific fixed-point within each type of interaction.
+This is thanks to the unique set of exponents $\Omega$, characterizing each of these systems/states (Fig.\ \ref{Illustration}h).